triceam/terraform-ibm-transit-gateway/README.md

-# Transit Gateway terraform module
+# Transit Gateway terraform module.

 Provisions a transit gateway instance and creates connections to vpc instances.